 - Make your choice, apply for the policy and enjoy your trip!

 From the information available online, we found that :

-- the most comprehensive and cost effective coverage was offered by Tokio Marine.
-This should not be taken as an endorsement of the company, as each traveller will have their own requirements and not all information may be available online.
+- The most comprehensive and cost effective coverage was offered by Tokio Marine.
+This is not an endorsement of the company, as each traveller will have their own requirements and not all information may be available online.

-- the least expensive is the AXA Classic Plan, but there are lots of Exclusions, so if you don’t need them, this seems a good buy.
+- The least expensive is the AXA Classic Plan, but there are lots of Exclusions.
+If you don’t need them, this seems a good buy.

 - Based on the quote given the most expensive was the AIG Deluxe plan, but even their Standard plan was expensive, based on the exclusions listed.

 - Policies will attract a Stamping Fee of MYR10.